 - flywire - A global payment system designed to save students money when making international payments.

 All students are assessed a health fee each semester to support the public health of the St. Thomas community.
-The fee makes counseling and health services accessible to students as well as providing preventative health, well-being and resiliency education.
+The fee makes counseling and psychological services accessible to students as well as providing preventative health, well-being and resiliency education.
 If students do not wish to utilize Counseling and Psychological Services or Health Services for their personal care they are still reaping the benefits of having health educators and health care professionals on campus, ensuring St. Thomas is a healthy place for them to attend classes.
 The student health fee also assists in the sustainability of the health services and counseling and psychological services by funding medical technology, select medical supplies, as well as salaries of health educators, health care providers, counselors and support staff.